nagyt003/react-crypto-app/README.md

 # CryptoVerse
-My objective with building this project was to learn the basics of React.
-Thanks to it's well-written docs it was a great experience.
+In this project i wanted to try out Firebase as my backend database as well as it's authentication services.

 #
 ![cryptoverse](https://user-images.githubusercontent.com/67967688/223693709-d6d9c56a-0cc8-4de9-84f8-3cc961a518a2.PNG)